South Lake Tahoe, California: Demographics

+There were 15,961 housing units at an average density of 1,566.6 /mi2, of which 9,266 (58.1%) were occupied.
+Of these, 39.1% were owner-occupied, and 60.9% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $73,940, and the per capita income was $50,098.
+About 7.1% of families and 12.4% of the population were below the poverty line.

+South Lake Tahoe education rate from 2019–2023, of all persons aged 25 or older, 89.0% were high school graduates and 34.0% had a bachelor's degree.

 Education

 South Lake Tahoe and the surrounding unincorporated communities are serviced by Lake Tahoe Unified School District, which is composed of four elementary schools (Bijou Community School, Sierra House Elementary School, Tahoe Valley Elementary School, and the Lake Tahoe Environmental Science Magnet School) a middle school (South Tahoe Middle School) and a high school (South Tahoe High School).

 Due to budget cuts, Al Tahoe Elementary School and Meyers Elementary School closed in 2004; however, Meyers Elementary School reopened as Lake Tahoe Environmental Science Magnet School after a year's absence.

 South Lake Tahoe also houses a community college, Lake Tahoe Community College.

+South Lake Tahoe is the home of Tahoe Prep Hockey Academy.

 Politics

 The city council of South Lake Tahoe is composed of five elected members: three council members, a Mayor, and a Mayor Pro Tem.
 The Mayor changes every year and is elected by the City Council.